Procedures for medicine in school – November 2021

 There is specific guidance from the Department for Children, Schools and Families on procedures for having medication in School, outlined below for your information.
 If bringing medication into School, please follow the procedure below:

-- If a pupil is well enough to be at school, but requires prescribed medicine* during the school day (which cannot be administered by the parent), such medicine should be brought to the School Office in the original labelled container obtained from the Chemist.(Chemists will give out a spare correctly labelled container when dispensing medicine if requested).
+- If a pupil is well enough to be at school but requires prescribed medicine* during the school day (which cannot be administered by the parent), such medicine should be brought to the School Office in the original labelled container obtained from the Chemist.(Chemists will give out a spare correctly labelled container when dispensing medicine if requested).

 *Please note we will only administer medicine (at lunchtime) that has been prescribed to be taken 4 times per day, a dosage to be taken 3 x per day should be administered at home.